- Home

 Animal Control Facility

 The Police Department operates a small facility used to house stray domestic animals found running at large.
-Animals found wearing a collar, tags, or having a micro-chip are housed for seven days, while animals found without them are housed for five days.
+Animals found wearing a collar, tags, or having a microchip are housed for seven days, while animals found without them are housed for five days.
 Holding periods are regulated by Illinois state law, and the facility itself is licensed through the IL Department of Agriculture.
-Any animal that is not reclaimed is sent to DuPage County Animal Services for disposition.
-The Police Department does not accept unwanted pets.
-Please see the links provided below for shelter and humane society information.
+Any animal that is not reclaimed is sent to DuPage County Animal Services for disposition (630-407-2800) The Police Department does not accept unwanted pets.

 Disaster Planning for Your Pet